 - 1. A five-year combined course leading to the award of the degrees of Bachelor of Jurisprudence and Bachelor of Laws. - 2.
 A five-year combined course leading to the award of the degrees of Bachelor of Arts and Bachelor of Laws. - 3.
 A five-year combined course leading to the award of the degrees of Bachelor of Commerce and Bachelor of Laws. - 4.
 A five-year combined course leading to the award of the degrees of Bachelor of Science and Bachelor of Laws. - 5.
 A three-year full-time course leading to the award of the degree of Bachelor of Laws; this course is available only to graduates or graduands. - 6.
-A six-year part-time course leading to the award of the degree of Bachelor of Laws. - 7.
-A three-year full-time course leading to the award of the degree of Bachelor of Jurisprudence.
+A six-year part-time course leading to the award of the degree of Bachelor of Laws; this course is only available to graduates and people over 25 who have achieved professional maturity of roughly equivalent nature. - A three-year full-time course leading to the award of the degree of Bachelor of Jurisprudence.